Professional Qualifications For The Sports Industry

 Major sporting events such as Euro 2020 can lead people to dream of what it might be like to be a professional athlete.

 The lucky few who do succeed must glean huge satisfaction from representing their country.
-This might be considered the pinnacle of a career in sport, but there are also many other avenues to working in the industry.
+This might be considered the pinnacle of a career in sports, but there are also many other avenues to working in the industry.

 Sports and exercise science

 However, to work as a sport scientist it’s a good idea to get as much work experience as you can but also to consider postgraduate study.
-Several universities run an MSci degree in sport science which includes an extra year of study compared to a bachelor’s degree.
+Several universities run an MSci degree in sports science which includes an extra year of study compared to a bachelor’s degree.
 There are also some postgraduate research degrees to choose from so think about what would suit you best.